 Is the Price Misleading?

 Some sign companies can also be misleading about their pricing, particularly on third-party services like Etsy.
-If you search for “custom neon sign,” you’ll see a wide variety of sellers touting custom neon or LED-neon signs at $20 apiece.
+If you search for “custom neon sign,” you’ll see a wide variety of sellers touting their high quality custom neon or LED-neon signs at $20 apiece.
 However, if you look closer, you’ll see that these inexpensive signs are only 10cm long!
 Sometimes, these low costs also hide upcharges or additional costs, which is why it’s important to read the fine print.
 Some sellers use low costs as “down payments” for more expensive signs or add hidden fees at checkout.

 While a low-cost 10cm sign may be exactly what you need, it likely won’t be effective for most business uses.

-Keeping that in mind, if you stumble upon company offering “high-quality” signs at a fraction of this cost ($50 or below), you’re right to be suspicious.
+Keeping that in mind, if you stumble upon “high-quality” signs at a fraction of this cost ($50 or below), you’re right to be suspicious.
 Many of these solutions don’t have safety certifications, won’t be very bright, and/or won’t last a long time.

 A Return Policy Can Be Telling

 One indicator of a company that makes quality signs is their return policy.
 If you purchase a sign and find it doesn’t meet your needs, can you get a full refund?
 This is particularly important as the first time a customer sees their sign is often after they purchase it.